-Applicants are urged to apply at their county Department of Economic Security office.
-A list of offices in Arizona can be found on page 43 of this document.
 Applicants should be prepared to provide birth certificates, bank account statements, paycheck stubs, rent receipts, tax returns and insurance policies.
 A decision is made within 45 days to either accept or deny the applicant.
-More information can be found at: www.azdes.gov/cash_assistance/.
+More information can be found at: https://des.az.gov/services/child-and-family/cash-assistance.
+A paper application can be requested by calling (855) 432-7587.